amigavision/AmigaVision/content/distro/ReadMe.md

 ## Troubleshooting

+### Why doesn't AmigaVision work on my network drive or external drive?

+The configuration is likely still looking for your Kickstart file on the path to the SD card.
+There is currently no way to make this configuration relative in a way that works both on the standard SD card location as well as an SSD or network drive.

+Go to the MiSTer menu → System → ROM, and point it to the location of the file on your SSD or network drive instead.
+Save this new configuration.

 ### I get a bunch of errors when starting up!

 Unfortunately, there's a lot of variables in what could go wrong, but one useful thing to verify is to make sure the `HDF` file didn't get corrupted on its way to the MiSTer, your Amiga or emulation setup.
 It's a large file, and there's a lot that can go wrong along the way.
 The reasons for this happening are legion, but among them: